 Sawyer: That is a great Snape— it’s THE Snape chapter.

 Grace: Tell us about his home in Spinners’ End, like you write in your book about kind of what different lines mean about his upbringing.

 Lorrie: Well, there are clues that he hasn’t changed very much about it.
 The furniture is described as old enough so that you know it’s the same stuff he had growing up.
 There is no clue of any family member but him.
 I think he lives there alone. it’s all dusty and unused, but I don’t know if that means that he has just moved back in because Voldemort sent him there or if it’s just because it’s the beginning of summer holidays.

-Sarah: I read that it’s the beginning of summer holidays, and that maybe it’s dusty all year round, that he has a room he uses.
+Sawyer: I read that it’s the beginning of summer holidays, and that maybe it’s dusty all year round, that he has a room he uses.

 Grace: I’m always freaked out at that chapter cause I can’t imagine him out of Hogwarts in a home.
 That always stands out as not the writing as clunky, but it’s clunky in my imagination to imagine him in his family home.
 It’s startling!
 It’s like, does he go back there every year?
 He doesn’t fit in it.

-Sarah: It’s like seeing your 3rd-grade teacher at the supermarket.
+Sawyer: It’s like seeing your 3rd-grade teacher at the supermarket.

 Lorrie: He has a life!

-Sarah: They lock the teachers in when I leave school, right?
+Sawyer: They lock the teachers in when I leave school, right?

 Grace: That’s so true! (laughs)